 There’s a lot of conflicting information about when to introduce certain foods to babies, such as between Japan and the West.
-For instance, avocado, bread, mango and blueberry are generally not recommended as introductory foods babies in Japan; however, I’ve found differences in okay-food versus not even among Japanese books and apps.
+For instance, avocado, bread, mango, and blueberry are generally not recommended as introductory foods for babies in Japan; however, I’ve found differences in okay-food versus not even among Japanese books and apps.
 It can be confusing but as your child’s mother, you know what’s best for them.
-Trust your instinct and if there’s a common theme in both countries when it comes to something you should not to give your child (like honey), don’t.
+Trust your instinct and if there’s a common theme in both countries when it comes to something you should not give your child (like honey), don’t.

-Allergies are pretty scary so it’s important to introduce new food gradually starting with very small portions and look for signs that your baby may be allergic, which include redness around their mouth, rashes, swelling (face, tongue or lips), diarrhea, vomiting, or difficulty breathing.
+Allergies are pretty scary so it’s important to introduce new food gradually starting with very small portions and look for signs that your baby may be allergic, which include redness around their mouth, rashes, swelling (face, tongue, or lips), diarrhea, vomiting, or difficulty breathing.

 In Japan, common allergens include:

 I don’t want to say too much about allergens because my daughter hasn’t experienced any allergic reactions to food thus far and I am also not an expert in any form so I don’t want to misguide parents.
 Please take the time to do your own research and consult with your child’s pediatrician if there’s anything you’re unsure about.
 If your child is having a mild allergic reaction after eating something, such as a rash, take them to their pediatrician.
 However, if it’s serious (excessive vomiting, difficulty breathing), call 119 immediately for emergency services.